cloudmesh/cloudmesh-manual/docs/_sources/cmsd.rst.txt

 1. Requirements:

-   -  Have a username without a space.
+   -  Have a username without space.
    -  Have docker installed and accessible to the user.
    -  Have python 3.8.2 or newer from python.org installed.
    -  Create a key ``~/.ssh/id_rsa`` if you do not already have one